Associate Professor, Anthropology

 Mark has held research appointments at Cornell and Leipzig universities, as well as the Namgyal Institute of Tibetology in Sikkim, India.
 From 2007 to 2008, he served as Chief of Translation and Interpretation at the United Nations Mission in Nepal (UNMIN).

 Mark Turin writes and teaches on ethnolinguistics, language endangerment, visual anthropology, digital archives and fieldwork methodology.
-He is the author or co-author of four books, three travel guides, the editor of eight volumes, the co-editor of the journal Himalaya and he edits a series on oral literature.
+He is the author or co-author of four books, the editor of nine volumes and he edits a series on oral literature.
 Mark is a regular BBC presenter on issues of linguistic diversity and language endangerment.
-He also serves as Advisor to the Kalmyk Cultural Heritage Documentation Project.

 Office Hours: by appointment